diovaniomota/sinatep-cursos/README.md

-# sinatep-cursos
+# Sinatep

-The application in question is focused on signing contracts, facilitating and speeding up the client company's processes.
+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.